The Seven Day Solo Meal Planner on Google Sheets.

 - Capture searchable images of paper recipes in Keep, Docs, or Notes.

-- Access recipes on cards at home or on the phone while out.
+- Access recipes on cards at home or on a device while out.

 - Plan and cook without a screen using a paper planner and cards.